The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 2.9.3.5 Measures for Non-compliance

-If a team refuses to present or performs inadequately without justifiable reason, the organizers may apply some of the following measures (finalized in competition announcement):
+If presentation is refused or performed insincerely without justifiable reason, the organizers may apply some of the following measures (finalized through competition announcement):

-Cancellation of outstanding evaluation selection (exclusion from presentation targets)
+Cancelation of excellent evaluation selection (exclusion from presentation target)

 Exclusion from special awards/category awards candidates